-Created especially for Emotional Eaters and Binge Eaters
+Created Especially for Emotional Eaters and Binge Eaters

 TheHealthyWeighOut is a groundbreaking, comprehensive program created specifically for individuals who struggle with overeating due to emotional eating, binge eating behavior, and/or chronic dieting.

-As eating disorder and weight management specialists, we know that to be successful at achieving long-term, sustainable behavioral change and associated effective weight management, our clients need to look at their emotional relationship with food, and to learn how to respond to their emotional feelings and needs in a manner that does not involve food.
+As eating disorder specialists, we know that to be successful at achieving long-term, sustainable behavioral change and associated effective weight management, our clients need to look at their emotional relationship with food, and to learn how to respond to their emotional feelings and needs in a manner that does not involve food.
 In other words, to learn how to eat for nutritional need, not emotional fulfillment.